carla-simulator/carla/Docs/python_api.md

 - <a name="carla.WeatherParameters.precipitation"></a>**<font color="#f8805a">precipitation</font>** (_float_)
 Precipitation amount for controlling rain intensity.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.precipitation_deposits"></a>**<font color="#f8805a">precipitation_deposits</font>** (_float_)
 Precipitation deposits for controlling the area of puddles on roads.
+Values range from 0 to 100.
 - <a name="carla.WeatherParameters.wind_intensity"></a>**<font color="#f8805a">wind_intensity</font>** (_float_)
 Wind intensity.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.sun_azimuth_angle"></a>**<font color="#f8805a">sun_azimuth_angle</font>** (_float_)